| Manner \ Place | Bilabial | Labiodental | Alveolar | Palatal | Velar | Glottal |

 For example, aitaikanaum is OK, but imaiklaul is not.

-In old Aichinau, there were ten diphthongs:
+In old Aichinau, there were ten diphthongs and / or triphthongs:

 ai, au, ia, iu, iai, iau, ua, uai, uau, and ui pronounced like it was written, except for i-diphths and u-diphths that ſtarted with j (in IPA) and w.